Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition

-In order to use the game for research purposes, it was embedded in a larger survey study.
+In order to evaluate whether the game can effectively engage players and enhance their awareness and comprehension of energy transition, in accordance with our research question, the game was embedded in a large-n survey study and used as an experimental treatment.
 The sample for the project was drawn from the official Swiss population register.
 The Swiss Federal Statistical Office provided the contact addresses of 6,000 randomly selected Swiss residents between the ages of 18 and 75.
-We have used a stratified sample across the 26 Swiss cantons to account for differences in population size and to ensure representation from all cantons.
+We used a stratified sample across the 26 Swiss cantons to account for differences in population size and to ensure representation from all cantons.
 Respondents were recruited through a postal invitation containing a link to an online survey and a personal identification token.
 The self-administered survey was prepared in German, French, Italian, and English using \textit{Qualtrics} software, with essential infrastructure and support provided by the Decision Sciences Laboratory\footnote{\url{https://www.descil.ethz.ch/}} at ETH Zurich.
 All respondents entered the survey and filled out a first survey block assessing pre-treatment variables (e.g., environmental attitudes, perceived efficacy of individuals and the society to deal with the energy transition).
 After this first survey block respondents were assigned either to treatment or control group.
 For the assignment, a blocked randomization approach was based on respondents age, gender, language and pre-treatment individual and collective efficacy levels.
 Blocking ensures that respondents are precisely randomized on the included variables, while maintaining average randomization on all other variables \cite{King_et_al_avoiding_2011}.
 The treatment group was then invited to play the game before continuing with the second part of the survey.
 The control group directly continued with the second part of the survey.
-Only after finishing the survey was the control group invited to play the game.
+Only after finishing the survey, the control group was invited to play the game.

 Using a personal identification token, we combined survey responses with information on decisions taken by respondents during the game.
 Specifically, the game recorded parameter changes, including adjustments in energy production for different technologies and changes in various indicators at each round.
 In addition, the game stored information about shocks and policies, including their timing, options provided to players, and the responses they chose.